kmpizmad/react-hooks-util/docs/CONTRIBUTING.md

 ## :book: Code of Conduct

-Please review our [Code of Conduct][code_of_conduct].
+Please review our [Code of Conduct][code_of_conduct_url].
 It is in effect at all times.
 We expect it to be honored by everyone who contributes to this project.
 Acting like an asshole will not be tolerated.

 ## :bulb: Asking Questions

-See our [Support Guide][support].
+See our [Support Guide][support_url].
 In short, GitHub issues are not the appropriate place to debug your specific project, but should be reserved for filing bugs and feature requests.

 ## :inbox_tray: Opening an Issue